Computational Spectroscopy and Imaging

-The group of computational and hyperspectral imaging in the TOPTEC Centre focuses on new imaging techniques based on so-called compressive imaging, as well as on the development of hyperspectral imaging systems in unconventional spectral ranges, such as the mid-infrared region.
+The group of Computational Spectroscopy and Imaging in the TOPTEC Center focuses on new techniques of ultrafast and nonlinear spectroscopy based on so-called compressive imaging.
+An inherent part of its activities is the development of hyperspectral imaging systems in unconventional spectral ranges, such as the mid- or far-infrared spectral regions.

 Hyperspectral imaging denotes image acquisition where a spectrum is collected for each of the image pixels.
-We can, therefore, gain considerably more information about the scene compared to images acquired by a conventional camera.
+We can, therefore, gain considerably more information about the scene compared to the conventional camera.
 For instance, we can determine the concentration of particular chemical substances based on their spectral traces.

 - The group leader Karel Žídek has been engaged in time-resolved laser spectroscopy and implementation of compressive sampling in laser spectroscopy on a long-term basis.
 He was awarded the Otto Wichterle Award in 2017 for his work in ultrafast femtosecond spectroscopy.

-- The group consists of several research workers (Ph.D. and B.Sc. degree) and Ph.D. students.
+- The international group consists of research workers (Ph.D. and Ing./M.Sc.
+Degree) and Ph.D. students

 - lasers (VIS to NIR) and incoherent light sources for VUV (160 nm) to far-IR